|

 Cash bar

+If you want to both reduce your wedding budget on alcohol and avoid drunk guests, then having a cash bar is definitely a savvy mitigation strategy.
 A cash bar means that guests will only get as drunk as their wallets allow them too and while this doesn’t stop them from choosing to spend to get drunk, it is definitely a deterrent to it.

 Closed bar during dinner